Chad E. Shenk

 University Park PA 16802

 My research examines the longitudinal pathways from child maltreatment to the onset of adverse health outcomes in childhood, adolescence and young adulthood.
 This work uses both experimental and observational research to identify the mechanisms of various outcomes present in the child maltreatment population across multiple levels of analysis (e.g. psychological, biological, familial).
-A central translational goal of this research then is to develop targeted prevention programs and optimize existing clinical interventions by targeting putative risk and protective mechanisms more directly and effectively.
+A central translational goal of this research then is to develop novel prevention programs and optimize existing clinical interventions by targeting putative risk and protective mechanisms more directly and effectively.
 Thus, prevention, clinical trials and dissemination research are current interests in the lab.
 Active projects where graduate and undergraduate students play an active role include:

 The Life Events and Reactions Study (LEARS; Shenk, PI).
 LEARS is a genetic case control association study examining the genetic and epigenetic mechanisms associated with the onset of psychiatric disorders in the child maltreatment population.
 Children between the ages of 8 and 15 years of age who have experienced substantiated child maltreatment are currently being recruited for this study.
 Graduate students collect genetic samples (oral fluid, buccal swab) and administer a structured psychiatric interview determining the presence and course of multiple disorders.
 Students are also actively involved in the entry, coding, and cleaning of data in preparation for eventual analysis.
 Results from this study will provide insight into the genetic, epigenetic, and psychological contributions for these disorders in the child maltreatment population so that interventions targeting these processes can be developed or applied more effectively.
 This multi-site project is funded by a KL2 award from Penn State.